kibook/s1kd-tools/tools/s1kd-validate/README.md

 -x, --exclude &lt;URI&gt;
 Exclude an XML namespace from the validation.
 Elements in the namespace specified by &lt;URI&gt; are ignored.

+-^, --remove-deleted
+Validate with elements that have a change type of "delete" removed.

 --version
 Show version information.